kontent-ai/kontent-ai-migration-toolkit/README.md

 # Import

-> [!CAUTION]
+> [!CAUTION] > **Read before running import script**.
-> **We do not recommended importing into a production environment directly without proper testing**.
-Instead you should first create a testing environment and run the script there to make sure everything works as you intended to.
+> We do not recommended importing into a production environment directly without proper testing.
+Instead you should first create a testing environment and run the script there to make sure everything works as you
+> intended to.

 > [!NOTE]
 > When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
 Any